mmikowski/powercss/README.md

 infinitely adjustable by our application logic.
 Do we want to change styling based on every users' device orientation, ambient temperature, ambient light, GPS location, heart rate, *and* time of day?
-Assuming the user device has these sensors, this is *easy and obvious* using PowerCSS, and *impossible* with with static CSS solutions.
+Assuming the user device has these sensors, this is *fairly easy and obvious* using PowerCSS, and *virutally impossible* with with static CSS solutions.

-We feel that PowerCSS has not only acheived its primary goal, but that it is better than static CSS in almost every other aspect as well.
+We feel that PowerCSS has not only acheived its primary goal, but that it is better than static CSS in almost every other respect as well.
 It provides a simple and familiar API where experienced CSS authors can use their existing skill to be up and running in minutes.
 When properly implemented, a PowerCSS solution usually downloads